hlyi/homebridge-generic-avr/README.md

 # homebridge-generic-avr

-Homebridge plugin for AV Receivers
+Homebridge plugin for AV Receivers.

 For Onkyo AV Receivers, should work for all supported models as listed in the node_modules/eiscp/eiscp-commands.json.
 If your model is not listed, try TX-NR609.

 # Description